-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 To make that easier for postal workers to track, the agency circulated a chart with all 50 states and the District of Columbia and their ballot acceptance deadlines.
 Except the chart was wrong.
 It provided incorrect information about deadlines in Minnesota, New Jersey, North Carolina and Pennsylvania, which were the subject of litigation.

-Sullivan’s new order includes a new chart with updated Election Day ballot submission deadlines and any extensions for each state.
+Sullivan’s new order includes a chart with updated Election Day ballot submission deadlines and any extensions for each state.

-Targeted relief for postal struggling postal districts
+Targeted relief for struggling postal districts

 By nearly any measure, the Postal Service is struggling to return ballots to election officials on time.
 But some postal districts are faring particularly poorly.
 In those districts, Sullivan ordered the agency to target additional resources and oversight to try to improve service.